-How we can help: The staff of the Gallery serves as a liaison between Senate offices and news correspondents and works to keep broadcasters informed of Senate activities.
-Senate Gallery staff members attend all Senate functions covered by the broadcast media and may be called upon for assistance or for a list of those members of the broadcast media attending.
+The staff of the Gallery serves as a liaison between Senate offices and news correspondents and works to keep broadcasters informed of Senate activities.
+Senate Gallery staff attend all Senate functions covered by the broadcast media and may be called upon for assistance or a list of those members of the broadcast media attending.

-Committee Coverage: The Gallery staff coordinates broadcast coverage of Senate committee hearings.
-Senate offices may check with the Gallery after 4:45 p.m. to learn which committees are being covered by the broadcast media the following day.
+The Gallery staff coordinates broadcast coverage of Senate committee hearings.
+Senate offices may check with the Gallery after 4:45 pm to learn which committees are being covered by the broadcast media the following day.

-Out of Town Reporters: Congress requires that all broadcast reporters and technicians covering news events on Capitol Hill be accredited by the Radio-Television Correspondents' Galleries.
+Congress requires that all broadcast reporters and technicians covering news events on Capitol Hill be accredited by the Radio-Television Correspondents Gallery.
 Gallery credentials must be displayed while working inside the Capitol complex or on the Capitol grounds.
-Reporters from your home state, while not eligible for regular membership in the Galleries, may get temporary credentials by contacting the Senate Gallery staff.
+While not eligible for regular membership in the Galleries, reporters from your home state may get temporary credentials by contacting the Senate Gallery staff.

 Next to the Radio-Television Gallery staff area, the Gallery studio is a multimedia room to which all Senate news galleries have access.
 The use of the studio is coordinated through the Senate Radio-Television Gallery to avoid scheduling conflicts.
 The Gallery staff posts scheduled appearances by Senators on the Gallery’s Electronic Bulletin Board System (EBBS).
 The information is displayed simultaneously in the other three Senate news galleries and the three House news galleries.